 As a result of millions of years of alloparenting and perhaps hundreds of thousands of years of egalitarianism, humans seem to have developed an innate expectation for the type of belonging that emerges through distributed attachment relationships and spiritual practices that promote group cohesion.
 We may naturally anticipate a sense of belonging to a community in which our survival is inseparable from the survival of the group.
-As Jung observed, “without history there can be no psychology, and certainly no psychology of the unconscious” (MDR, pp. 205-206).

-When sexual abuse happens, whether to us individually or to someone in our community, it signals the very nature of the society we live in — that it is a society that tolerates the most profound betrayal of social trust, and that belonging is something we must pay for with our bodies, if not souls.
+When sexual trauma happens, whether to us individually or to someone in our community, it signals the very nature of the society we live in — that it is a society that tolerates the most profound betrayal of social trust, and that belonging is something we must pay for with our bodies, if not souls.

 I’ll also be discussing how the path towards individuation chronicled by CG Jung in The Red Book was initiated by scapegoating.
 Jung’s creative illness reveals that recovering a sense of belonging sometimes must happen within ourselves before we can find our way back to the collective.

-Questions to ponder: Has sexual abuse affected your sense of belonging?
+Questions to ponder: Has sexual trauma affected your sense of belonging?
 If so, how?
 What emotions, body sensations, beliefs, and/or fantasies do you associate with belonging?
 What in your life gives you a sense of belonging?
 Do you need to find people and places where you experience belonging?
 If so, how might you create a greater sense of belonging in your life?

 1 Franz, Marie-Louise von.
 (1994).
-Archetypal Dimensions of the Psyche.
+Archetypal dimensions of the psyche.
 Boston, MA: Shambhala, p.
 250.

 2 Campbell, Joseph.
 (1949/2008).
-The Hero With A Thousand Faces.
+The hero with a thousand faces.
 Novato, CA: New World Library.

-3 Jung, “Psychology of the Transference,” in The Practice of Psychotherapy, Collected Works, 16, para.
+3 Jung, “Psychology of the Transference,” in The practice of psychotherapy, Collected Works, 16, para.
 454, p.
 244.

 4 Kerr, Laura K. (2010).
 Dissociation in late modern American society: A defense against soul?
 (M.A.
 1486190), Pacifica Graduate Institute, CA, USA.

 5 Bellah, Robert N. (2011).
-Religion in Human Evolution.
+Religion in human evolution.
 Cambridge, MA: Belknap Press, p.
 85.

 6 Key, Catherine A., and Leslie C. Aiello.
 2003.
 “The Evolution of Social Organization.”
-In The Evolution of Culture, edited by Robin Dunbar, Chris Knight and Camilla Power.
+In The evolution of culture, edited by Robin Dunbar, Chris Knight and Camilla Power.
 New Brunswick, NJ: Rutgers University Press.
 Also see recent article (Nov 2017) on the upper body strength of women during the Paleolithic.

 7Boehm, Christopher.
 (1999).
-Hierarchy in the Forest: The Evolution of Egalitarian Behavior.
+Hierarchy in the forest: The evolution of egalitarian behavior.
 Cambridge, MA: Harvard University Press.

 8 Campbell, Joseph.
 (2013).
-Goddesses: Mysteries of the Feminine Divine (S. Rossi Ed.).
+Goddesses: Mysteries of the feminine divine (S. Rossi Ed.).
 Novato, CA: New World Library.

 Flannery, Kent and Marcus, Joyce.
 (2012).
-The Creation of Inequality.
+The creation of inequality.
 Cambridge, MA: Harvard University Press.

 Jung, Carl G. (1989/1961).
-Memories, Dreams, Reflections.
+Memories, dreams, reflections.
 New York, NY: Vintage Press.

 © 2018 Laura K Kerr, PhD.
 All rights reserved (applies to writing and photography).